Join David Tian on the “DTPHD Podcast” as we explore deep questions of meaning, success, truth, love, and the good life.

 I don’t tell anybody what their purpose in life is, but I lead them through guided meditation that’s incredibly powerful, that asks them questions like, “What was a time in your life when you thought to yourself this is what life is about?”
 Whenever that prompt comes up, the inevitable answer is something in the now, an experience in the present.

 One thing I wanted to mention before we leave the Pavlok discussion – if you think about how neuroticism is created… Imagine this, every time you did something wrong, you did this.
 Like, “Johnny, don’t touch the water!”
 “Oh, shit.”
 Imagine somebody doing that to themselves, like drinking and then slapping themselves, “I shouldn’t have drunk it!”
 Slap.
 “Oh, hey.”
 Like it’s no big deal.
 Hey, how is your beer?
-[SLAP] There’s this hypnotist who hypotizes his guy, and he’s with his girlfriend, so that every time he thinks a sexual thought about a woman, he’s going to slap himself.
+[SLAP] There’s this hypnotist who hypotizes this guy, and he’s with his girlfriend, so that every time he thinks a sexual thought about a woman, he’s going to slap himself.

 She thought this would be really fun, but he slapped himself left right the whole time he’s in this cafe in a courtyard in Europe.
-He kept slapping himself, but he’s hypnotist to do it so he doesn’t notice.
+He kept slapping himself, but he’s hypnotized to do it so he doesn’t notice.
 He’s like, “Oh, yeah.
 I’ll have the chicken salad” and he just keeps slapping himself.
 Every time a girl walks by, he’s just like that, and she’s just like, “Oh my god.”
-It’s just so many times that she couldn’t get [INAUDIBLE] it was just funny.
+It’s just so many times that she couldn’t get mad it was just funny.

 You wouldn’t do that normally, but you’d wear a fucking wristband that slaps you in the fucking face.
 It’s even more painful than that, and it’s like it’s normal.
 “Okay, I’m going to zap myself right now.”
 Just fucking slap yourself then and be more transparent about it.
 In fact, it would be better if you dropped down and did 100 push ups every time you needed to wake up or avoid pigging out.
-Just drop down and 100 push ups then, at least you gain some fucking muscle instead of doing this to yourself.
+Just drop down and do a hundred push ups then, at least you gain some fucking muscle instead of doing this to yourself.

 This is how neuroticism is created.
 Now, there’s a whole generation of life hackers who lose sight of the goal: quantified self.
-They’re a big player, but it’s an even bigger movement – oh, they are the one who is trying to elongate life.
+They’re a big player, but it’s an even bigger movement – they are the ones who are trying to elongate life.
 Is it biohacking?
 There’s a whole subculture that is really fascinating, and they are experimenting with all different types of alternative means.
 It seems like there’s no discussion around, “Why should I live longer?
 What will I do with this extra time?”
 There’s this fetish about living longer as if it, in itself, was an intrinsically good thing.